ploperations/ploperations-account/REFERENCE.md

 that explains how to use this parameter.

-The module is expected to have a directory named after the user at the top level that contains the files.
-For example, modules/userdirs/luke/.bashrc
+The module is expected to have a directory named after the user at the top level that contains the user's files.
+For example, pass `profile/users`, then create a `site/profile/files/luke/.bashrc` file.

 This does nothing on Windows.